Torstein-Eide/Raspberry_pi_throttle/README.md

   -l, --logging         Semi-colom list output (for logging) -h, --help            Display this help
 Options:
-  -i                    Intevall in seconds. use ".".
+  -i, --intervall                  Intevall in seconds. use ".".
 Default is 1s, minimum is 0.2s.

   CSV output coloms:
   -1 Counter